Royal Rajasthan

 - - Dinner

-The tour package inclusions and exclusions at a glance
+The tour package inclusions and exclusions

 Before you book a trip with “Bestway2india.com”- An online trading entity of Bestway Tours and Safaris Pvt Ltd , please take the time to read and understand the booking terms and conditions & additional special conditions which apply to certain trips ,themes and promotional offers.
 These booking conditions form the basis of your contract with “Bestway Tours & Safaris Pvt.
 Ltd, Suite 403, Suncity Trade Tower, Sector 21, Gurgaon (National Capital Region), Haryana – 122016, (India) , A company incorporated under Indian companies ACT 1956 vide registration number 55-51646